DinoHub-SubT/dsta_deploy/README.md

 **5. Perception Cluster Account (optional)**

-  - If you plan on running the UAV or Perception software stacks, you will need access to the `SubT` internal cluster resource (*called Perceptron*)
   - Please notify the maintainer for creating user accounts.
   - Perceptron maintains all the `SubT` rosbag datasets (not all the datasets are found on Azure)
-  - Perceptron maintains thirdparty software libraries needed for *some* docker images.

 **6. Azure Account (optional)**